awsdocs/aws-batch-user-guide/doc_source/array_index_example.md

    docker push aws_account_id.dkr.ecr.region.amazonaws.com/print-color
    ```

-## Step 3: Create and Register a Job Definition<a name="create-array-job-def"></a>
+## Step 3: Create and register a Job definition<a name="create-array-job-def"></a>

-Now that your Docker image is in an image registry, you can specify it in an AWS Batch job definition and use it later to run an array job\.
-For the sake of brevity, this example uses the AWS CLI, but you can also use the AWS Management Console\.
+Now that your Docker image is in an image registry, you can specify it in an AWS Batch job definition\.
+Then, you can use it later to run an array job\.
+This example only uses the AWS CLI\.
+However, you can also use the AWS Management Console\.
 For more information, see [Creating a job definition](create-job-definition.md)\.

 **To create a job definition**

-1. Create a file called `print-color-job-def.json` in your workspace directory and paste the contents below into it\.
+1. Create a file named `print-color-job-def.json` in your workspace directory and paste the following into it\.
 Replace the image repository URI with your own image's URI\.

    ```
    {